Five Remedies that'll Help Reduce Muscle Fatigue

-- Soak the oat flakes in warm water for a few minutes.
+- Soak the oatmeal in warm water for a few minutes

-- Then, put them in the blender along with the banana and some honey.
+- Then, put them in the blender along with the banana and honey

 - 10 grapes

-- Drink it in the morning.
-It’s best to drink on an empty stomach.
+- Drink it in the morning on an empty stomach

 3. Ginger tea